lifeBalance/camagru/README/docker_lamp.md

 In order to test out our small set up, we have two choices:

 * Use the original `docker-compose up` command.
-* Or make use of the [version 2](https://docs.docker.com/compose/cli-command/) `docker compose upp`, which integrates the compose features into the `docker` platform.
+* Or make use of the [version 2](https://docs.docker.com/compose/cli-command/) `docker compose up`, which integrates the compose features into the `docker` platform.

 > Don't forget to make sure the `docker` service is running: ` sudo systemctl start docker`

-If you face some `/var/run/docker.sock: connect: permission denied.` issue try adding your user to the `docker` group:
+If you face some `/var/run/docker.sock: connect: permission denied.` issue (I was working on Linux, not likely to find that in macOS) try adding your user to the `docker` group:
 ```
 sudo usermod -a -G docker $USER
 ```